 Traveling to Cuba comes with some unique challenges, but as I prepare to board a plane to Havana, I couldn’t be more excited to explore this time-capsule of a country.
 While the U.S. government has taken the first steps towards normalizing relations with Cuba, the U.S. embargos still make traveling to Cuba quite complicated for Americans.
 One area of concern for travelers lies with the inability to use credit and debit cards, since many Americans have become accustomed to using plastic for every purchase.
 In Cuba, cash is king, but nonetheless, here’s what’s in my wallet as I head to Havana.

 I recently applied for this credit card after the new updates that made it a top competitor in the travel rewards space.
-Since I needed to spend $3,000 in three months to earn the sign up bonus, booking the flights, accommodations, and excursions for my Cuba trip was the perfect way to get a head start on meeting the minimum spending requirement.
-The recent changes to the Citi ThankYou® Premier Card meant that I get 3x on Travel including Gas, 2x on Dining & Entertainment, 1x on Other Purchases.
+Since I needed to spend some money to earn the sign up bonus, booking the flights, accommodations, and excursions for my Cuba trip was the perfect way to get a head start on meeting the minimum spending requirement.
+The recent changes to the Citi ThankYou® Premier Card meant that I get 3 ThankYou® Points per $1 spent on Travel, including Gas, 2 ThankYou® Points per $1 spent on Dining Out & Entertainment, 1 ThankYou® Point on other purchases.
 So, the main reason I’ll be carrying this card to Cuba is because I booked all of my travel plans with it before leaving.
 It will be good to have it on hand in case I need to verify any transactions.